This easy recipe for cheesy grit cakes is a great breakfast pairing with bacon, eggs, or all by their cheesy selves!

 Pro tip: I used 5 minute grits for this recipe (which are different from instant grits) – however, if you want to try this recipe with whatever grits you have on hand you definitely can, as long as you cook them so they are nice and thick.

-STEP 8: Add 2 tablespoons of butter to a large nonstick skillet and heat over medium high heat until melted.
+STEP 7: Add 2 tablespoons of butter to a griddle or a large nonstick skillet and heat over medium high heat until melted.
 Add grit cakes and cook until golden on both sides, about 4 minutes per side.

 This recipe was made with 5 minute grits, sometimes called fast cooking grits (which are different from instant grits) – however, if you want to try this recipe with whatever grits you have on hand you definitely can, as long as you cook them so they are nice and thick.